-LuMing’s scholarship has been centrally located in the intersectionalities of rhetoric, writing, linguistics, culture, history, and philosophy.
+LuMing’s scholarship has been centrally located in the intersections of rhetoric, writing, culture, history, and philosophy.
 He is deeply committed to studying rhetorical and other discursive practices across time and space, especially those that have been under-represented, misrepresented, or not represented at all.
-Toward that end, he has articulated a new kind of comparative rhetorical theory, one that enacts a discursive interdependence-in-difference.
-His work has not only challenged Euro-American conceptions of Chinese and Asian/Asian American rhetorics but also provided new methods of analysis for transforming dominant narratives of rhetoric in general and for depicting diverse rhetorical experiences of Chinese and Asian/Asian Americans in particular.
-His “art of recontextualization,” a method that relies on terms of interdependence and intereconnectivity to constitute and regulate representation of all discursive practices, has contributed to a more dynamic, multidimensional understanding of the relationship between local and global, self and other, digital and alphabetic, and cultural and material.
+Toward that end, he has articulated a new kind of comparative rhetorical theory, one that enacts a discursive interdependence-in-difference through the "art of recontextualization."

-LuMing has been a guest speaker at many universities, including: Baruch College, University of Massachusetts-Amherst, University of California-Irvine, University of Louisville, Michigan State University, Penn State University, St John’s University, University of Californi-Santa Barbara, and Stanford University.
-He has also lectured and taught overseas, mostly at institutions in both Taiwan and China including: Asian University, Beihang University, Central China Normal University, East China Normal University, Fudan University, Nanjing University, Shanghai University, Shanghai Finance University, Sun Yat-sen University, Suzhou University, and Tongji University.
+LuMing has been a guest speaker at many universities, including: Ball State University, Baruch College, Elon University, Michigan State University, Nebraska Wesleyan University, Penn State University, St John’s University, University of California-Irvine, University of Louisville, University of Massachusetts-Amherst, University of California-Santa Barbara, and Stanford University.
+He has also lectured and taught overseas, mostly at institutions in South Korea, Taiwan, and China.